carbonshell/jmr815/README.md

 # Modification:

-So far the only moification that has been done is forcing it into 40Mhz bandwidth effectively doubling the WiFi link speed.

 The OS seems to be a heavily modified version of OpenWRT.
 Complex initialisation process and scripts revert changes made to the settings.
 Checks the word length and replaces with default configuration if settings are changed.

-Managed to disable configuration of wifi script by disabling lines in the Validation script in /etc/init.d/ Forcing custom wifi settings.

 Device creates a Bridge device br0 that is bind to usb0 and wlan0 assigning IP addresses in the range of 192.168.15.1/24

-# Help needed to understand and follow the configuration files to disable few automatic changes, to use device as a router without the LTE network.
-Feel free to contact me if you would like to assist and have a look at the files.
-Will upload the dump of the MTD partitions and configuration one by one.

-# TODO :
-1. Manage to get WiFi STA working.
-2. USB Ethernet as DHCP client
-3. Extract LTE firmware and/or document communication using AT Codes
-4. Build a pure OpenWRT image for the device with the latest code.
-5. Modify U-Boot with the latest code.
-6. Use the keys and credentials inside the device to download firmware image from Jio